ChandraNarreddy/sillyproxy/README.md

 Silly uses [HTTPRouter](https://github.com/julienschmidt/httprouter) under the hood, it requires the path element to be defined using HTTPRouter's syntax.

-The Route attribute needs an array composed of a combination of strings and numbers in a sequence to make up proxy path for the inbound request.
-The numbers (indexed from 0) correspond to the respective parameter values that Silly extracts based on the Path that is defined for the route.
-Silly does a plain concatenation of the sequence and constructs the proxy path it needs to follow.
+The Route attribute needs an array composed of a combination of strings and numbers in the exact sequence that makes up the proxy path for inbound request.
+The numbers (indexed from 0) correspond to respective parameter values that Silly extracts based on the Path that you defined for the route.
+Silly does a plain concatenation in order as defined in the sequence and constructs the proxy path it needs to follow.
 Please note that Silly does a URL escape over parameters it extracts from the incoming request before composing the proxy path.
 String values defined in the Route attribute are not escaped.

 ```
 {